The History and Threat of Mustard Gas

 The Allies knew what an incoming chlorine or phosgene attack looked and smelled like.

+But now, as a thick smell of garlic permeated the air, they knew that this was something different, and they had no scientific research yet.
 Within three weeks after the christening of mustard gas on the battlefield, Allied casualties due to mustard gas were the equivalent of those from the entire year prior for all chemical weapons.

 Man with mustard gas burns